cesarsalesgomes/dna/README.md

 2. Install back-end and front-end dependencies by running `npm install` within both directories (`nestjs` and `angular`).

-3. Start the back-end development server with `docker-compose up` under the folder dna.
+3. Start the back-end development server with `docker-compose up` under the folder `dna`.

 4. Start the front-end development server with `ng serve`.